SolariusNL/framework/README.md

   - Run `yarn setup-projects` to install dependencies for all the projects.
 - **Seed** the database
   - Run `yarn run seed` to generate Prisma types and seed the database with initial data.
+- **Generate** config schema
+  - Run `yarn run create-config-schema` to generate the config schema for intellisense support in the `framework.yml` file.
 - **Configure** your `.env` file, some important things may be the database connection url, or optional API keys for extended functionality.
+- **Configure** your `framework.yml` file, this is where you can configure the application to your liking, such as editing footer links, enabling or disabling features, and more.
 - **Build** the application
   - Run `yarn build` to build the application.
 This will create a `dist` directory with the compiled application.
 - **Deploy** the application